 From time to time, we all need to step away from kettlebells.
-Whether it’s forced upon us by a cruel fate, or we just need a little break, some time away can actually be very fruitful for a strong kettlebell practice.
+Whether it’s forced upon us by a cruel fate, or we just need a little break, some time away can actually be very fruitful for a strong and enduring kettlebell practice.
 Taking care of yourself upon returning is very important, and here are some pointers on how to do so successfully.

 - ATTEND GROOVE YOUR SWING!
 Get back into the swing of things slowly and intelligently.
-The swing is the center of the kettlebell universe, and dialing in the details will keep you safe.
+The swing is the center of the kettlebell universe, and dialing in the details back in will keep you safe.
 Get up to speed again with a narrow focus and some coaching specific to one of the most important skills we practice.

 - LISTEN TO YOUR BODY!
 You are the keeper of your wellness.
 If you feel tightness, discomfort, or pain, do not ignore it.
 Tell us… we can help you!